ChefYeshpal/webapp-skeletor/README.md

     - Etymology

 ### A few warnings:
+- This is my first time working with json files and representating data, although I will try to make it as accurate as I can, but cracks may still slip through.
+If you find any discrepencies or know how to improve this project, please make a fork of [this project](https://Github.com/ChefYeshpal/webapp-skeletor), then create a pull request :)
 - Images and `.stl` files might take some time to load depending on your internet connection
 - This entire project is being hosted on [GitHub](https://github.com) Pages, so ofc it's uptime also depends on that.
 - The specifications isn't exactly accurate